 Due to many thoughts patterns that confuses us to be (Self-determined), We forget all the promises we do with our-self, we start identifying our-self with thoughts therefore we start reacting according to the thoughts, If thought says you are an intelligent person one starts feeling a very intelligent person, if next thought says you are bad person one starts feeling bad therefore after too much struggle one completely breaks down and stop living the life.
 How some thoughts become numerous thoughts, due to no mental one pointedness therefore all energy is distributed in many branches.
-Join over 25000+ Subscribers I agree to have my personal information transfered to MailChimp ( more information ) For both the beginner and advanced practitioner join our newslatter to get news & expert advice about […]
+This general problem has become major or the main problem to today’s human life even very well educated, very wealthy and healthy people are unable to live the life.
+Life is completely waste if it […]

-Can always peaceful & balanced life be lived or is it human nature to be sometime in pain and sometime in pleasure ?0 comments
+Can always peaceful & balanced life be lived or is it human nature to be sometime in pain and sometime in pleasure ?

 When we inhale, our abdomen should rise as the air pushes the diaphragm downward pushing the abdominal content down and up.
 On exhalation, the diaphragm will move upward and the abdomen will fall.
 The chest should not expand because if it does, we are not using the abdomen and still has shallow breath.